Buying and Selling at Sound Exchange

 Our buying customers are the ones who ultimately determine what we buy and therefore how much we pay.
 Supply and demand determines our buying and selling prices.

 Please note: We do not buy most VHS tapes or laser discs.
 Some exceptions apply, such as unusual horror, science fiction, or music-related titles.

 Buy, Sell, and Trade Policy

 CDs, DVDs, Blu-Rays, video games, cassettes, and books can be brought into any store at any time to sell (except for the last 15 minutes before closing).
 Vinyl evaluations can be done anytime a vinyl buyer is in the store (just call ahead to be sure one is available).
 You also have the option of dropping off records anytime during store hours; the record buyer will go through them the next time he or she is in the store and then call you when your offer is ready.
-Stereo equipment must be brought in and dropped off for evaluation.
+If you have stereo equipment, first send us an email with the make and model of each piece, and our equipment manager will respond to let you know if we have interest.
+Once that is decided, you may drop off your stereo equipment for evaluation.

 Dropped off items that we do not purchase must be picked up within three days from the time they are evaluated.